-Dr. Tony Evans, founder of the Urban Alternative, is just one of the over 8,500 alumni who have studied at Dallas Seminary and who serve God in all 50 states and around the world.
+Over 8,500 alumni have studied at Dallas Seminary and serve God in all 50 states and around the world.
 Our graduates have literally changed the face of evangelical Christianity in America.
-Dallas graduates produced the Scofield and Ryrie Study Bibles.
-Another alumnus, Ken Taylor, translated The Living Bible, perhaps the most widely used paraphrase in the world.
-Dallas graduates were also major contributors to the New International
+Dallas graduates produced the Ryrie Study Bible and participated in the revision of the Scofield Reference Bible.
+Another alumnus translated The Living Bible, perhaps the most widely used paraphrase in the world.
+Dallas graduates were also major contributors to the New International Bible and The Nelson Study Bible.